 We encourage visitors and recognize the help they bring to our patients during their short-term rehabilitative stay.
 While we do not have set visiting hours, we recommend 8:00 a.m. to 8:00 p.m. as the ideal times to visit.
-If there are extenuating circumstances that prohibit you from visiting your loved one during that time, please let the administrator know, and we can make special arrangements.
+If you would like to visit a patient, please call 707-823-7675 and ask for Activities in order to schedule an appointment.
+All visits are by appointment only due to the COVID pandemic.

 Although we do not have a formal policy stating visitation guidelines, we suggest using the common areas of the facility to meet with your loved one.
 If it is not possible to visit in one of the common areas, we suggest a limit of one to three people in a resident room at one time.